 For disqualifying criminal offences, you can still apply for, and may be granted, a registration.
 Based on the result of background checks, you may be required to apply for permission to be registered.
 An extra fee applies.
 If you are able to apply for permission, the BLA will write to you.
-For more information, view our Disqualification and permission page.
+For more information, view Disqualification and permission.

 The BLA considers your associates when assessing your eligibility to be registered as a second-hand dealer or pawnbroker.
-For more information, view our Associates page.
+For more information, view Associates.

 If you intend to work in partnership with other individuals or companies, each partner must also be registered and/or endorsed in their own right as a pawnbroker under the Second-Hand Dealers and Pawnbrokers Act 1989 .

 Any person who wishes to trade as a pawnbroker must first obtain a pawnbrokers endorsement.
 You can apply for this when lodging your application, or at a later date if you are successfully registered as a second-hand dealer.

 The application fee for 1 July 2021 to 30 June 2022 is $323.10.